companies to consider and navigate in running Early Access Programmes.

 We had a chat with Vee Mapunde, Associate Consumer Lead at the National Cancer Research Institute (NCRI) on the role of patient advocacy groups in the Early Access Prorammes landscape, their missions and the tools they have to fulfill them, ahead of the Early and Managed Access Programmes conference (24th-26th October 20170.
 The power is now shifting towards the patients, so what impact does this have on patient advocacy groups?

 Early and Managed Access Programmes can prolong the life of patients who have a life-threatening illness or a chronic or rare condition, by providing them access to investigational drugs.
 Their investigative nature does mean that ethical challenges often arise during their process.
-Ahead of the third annual Early and Managed Access Programmes Forum (24-26th October, 2017), we have worked with industry and compiled three 'top tips' to ensure an ethical and sustainable Early Access Programme.
+With this in mind, Pharma IQ have worked with industry and compiled three 'top tips' to ensure an ethical and sustainable Early Access Programme.